WHAT IS THE TRAVEL SUSTAINABLE PROGRAM BY BOOKING.COM?

 THE BOOKING.COM TRAVEL SUSTAINABLE PROGRAM

 Booking.com began developing the Travel Sustainable program in 2019.
-Working with sustainability consultancy Sustainalize, (now ERM), they designed a list of sustainability initiatives any type of accommodation could implement that are both impactful and practical.
+Working with sustainability consultancy Sustainalize, (now ERM), they designed a list of sustainability initiatives which they hoped any type of accommodation could implement that were both impactful and practical.

 1. Water